ESTATE PLANNING FUNDAMENTALS

 Learn more about estate planning and our team at one of our complimentary Estate Planning Educational Talks.
 Seating is limited and childcare is available.
 Learn more by clicking HERE.

-Attendees are also invited to schedule a complimentary hour with one of our estate planning attorneys who will guide them on the best strategies for their estate plan.
-Please contact us at 470-645-1194 or schedule by clicking HERE!
+Or schedule a 1- hour consultation with our expert estate planning attorney who will guide them on the best strategies for their estate plan.
+Please contact us at 770-285-0033 or schedule by clicking HERE!